What is Coalesce Function

-expr2: This is returned if it is not null and first expression is null
+expr2: This is returned if it is not null and the first expression is null

-exprn: This is returned if the preceding expression are null
+exprn: This is returned if the preceding expression is null

 (1)Oracle Database uses short-circuit evaluation.
 The database evaluates each expr value and determines whether it is NULL, rather than evaluating all of the expr values before determining whether any of them is NULL.

 (2)COALESCE in oracle is equivalent to Case function

 So COALESCE (expr1, expr2) is equivalent to:

 CASE WHEN expr1 IS NOT NULL THEN expr1 ELSE expr2 END